- 1 onion

 If you add a spoonful of MCT coconut oil (medium chain tryglycerides) on top of your curry, you will increase your metabolic rate even more and help your body to burn fat stores for energy.
 I use it every day to boost my brain power and reduce cravings = no longer feel ‘hangry’ in between meals :) It’s very efficient to balance your blood sugar level and curb your appetite.

 However, not all MCT oil is created equal.
-You need pure C8 from coconut to get the best fat-burning and brain-boosting results.
+You need pure C8 from coconut like our ALL GOOD MCT oil (available in our online shop) to get the best fat-burning and brain-boosting results.

 Enjoy the coconut curry and talk to you soon!